The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 The order of interactive elements as pages are navigated is essential and must be logical and intuitive, following the visual flow of the page.
 This is pre-determined to be from left to right, top to bottom — header, main navigation, content buttons and inputs, and finally the footer.

-The size of navigation elements should also be considered, inclusive of number of links and text string length.
+The size of navigation elements should also be considered, including the number of links and text string lengths.
 Tabbing through long menus is demanding for those with motor disabilities.
-And listening to lengthy links can be cumbersome for people that use screen readers.
+And listening to lengthy links can be cumbersome for people who use screen readers.
 As with all content, be concise and to the point.

 In the example below, MailChimp uses the default browser visual focus state to make it clear that the user is on the link 'Email Designer.'
 Pressing Enter would direct them to that page.

 There are many stereotypical keyboard shortcuts in use [12].
-It is good practice to test your site only using a keyboard to see how your site perform under such a test.
+It is good practice to test your site only using a keyboard to see how your site performs under such a test.

 9. Ensure touch targets and large enough and in reach